 My stories for younger readers include Posy, Lob, Barney the Boat Dog and the Cat Tales series, and have given me the chance to work with outstanding illustrators Pam Smy, Catherine Rayner and John Francis.
 Lob, a story for readers of about seven and above, is illustrated by the brilliant Pam Smy, and is based on a poem by Edward Thomas, one of my favourite poets.

-With Yvonne Coppard, I have recently published Writing Children's Fiction: a Writers' and Artists' Companion (Bloomsbury).
+With Yvonne Coppard, I published Writing Children's Fiction: a Writers' and Artists' Companion (Bloomsbury).
 It's a compilation of tips, techniques and discussions about children's literature, and includes guest contributions from leading authors such as Malorie Blackman, David Almond, Celia Rees, Marcus Sedgwick and Frank Cottrell Boyce.